 Lucite furniture extends sight lines in this small living room.

-- Use fewer pieces of furniture rather than many small pieces, which can make a room feel crowded.
+- Use fewer pieces of furniture rather than many small pieces, which can make a small room feel cramped.

-Floating shelves and glass coffee table help this room feel more open.
+Floating shelves and a glass coffee table help this small room feel more open.

-Add depth by replacing cabinet faces with CLEAR glass.
+Add depth by replacing cabinet doors with CLEAR glass.
 This will effectively add more depth by taking your eye all the way to the wall.
 Be sure to keep interiors uncluttered.